GNOME/dasher/README.md

 ## Platform Specific Notes

+### Solaris

-* Solaris: Dasher has been tested on Solaris 10.
+Dasher has been tested on Solaris 10.
 You will need to upgrade to gnome-doc-utils 0.3.2 to install the documentation, which in turn will require libxml 2.6.12 and libxslt 1.1.8.
 These packages are not required to run dasher once it is built.

 There have been some issues with the gthread-2.0 pkgconfig file including compiler flags which are not understood by the compiler.
 You